REFERENCE COMPONENTS

 The various Melos, Music Reference and the older Paragon and Precision Fidelity models (C-4, C-7, C-8, C-9) are also excellent choices.

-If you are on a real tight budget, a Dynaco PAS-2, 3 or 3(X) will work very well.
+If you are on a real tight budget, the Dynaco PAS-2, 3 or 3(X) will work very well (and even try one preamp per channel!).

 All of these units can and should be modified (with superior coupling capacitors etc).
 There are undoubtedly a number of other models that are also worthy of consideration, which I have either overlooked or forgotten, for now.